kubernetes/kubernetes/docs/design/resources.md

-**Note that the model described in this document has not yet been implemented.
+**Note: this is a design doc, which describes features that have not been completely implemented.
+User documentation of the current state is [here](../resources.md).
 The tracking issue for implementation of this model is [#168](https://github.com/GoogleCloudPlatform/kubernetes/issues/168).
 Currently, only memory and cpu limits on containers (not pods) are supported.  "memory" is in bytes and "cpu" is in milli-cores.**

 # The Kubernetes resource model